lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

 The device sends message 3.
-AD3 depends on the kind of enrolment the device is requesting.
+AD3 depends on the kind of enrollment the device is requesting.
 It may e.g. be a CBOR encoded Certificate Signing Request, see {{I-D.raza-ace-cbor-certificates}}.

 #### Authenticator processing

-The authenticator receives message 3.
+The authenticator MUST NOT verfiy the signature in message 3 with the PK_U included in message 3.
+The signature MUST be verified with the public key included in CERT_PK_U (see {{voucher_response}}) instead.
+This way, the authenticator can make sure that message 3 is signed by the rigth entity trusted by W.

 ## Authenticator <-> Authorization Server {#V-W}